Digital image processing: Digital signal processor (DSP)

 Electronic signal processing was revolutionized by the wide adoption of MOS technology in the 1970s.
 MOS integrated circuit technology was the basis for the first single-chip microprocessors and microcontrollers in the early 1970s, and then the first single-chip digital signal processor (DSP) chips in the late 1970s.
 DSP chips have since been widely used in digital image processing.

 The discrete cosine transform (DCT) image compression algorithm has been widely implemented in DSP chips, with many companies developing DSP chips based on DCT technology.
 DCTs are widely used for encoding, decoding, video coding, audio coding, multiplexing, control signals, signaling, analog-to-digital conversion, formatting luminance and color differences, and color formats such as YUV444 and YUV411.
 DCTs are also used for encoding operations such as motion estimation, motion compensation, inter-frame prediction, quantization, perceptual weighting, entropy encoding, variable encoding, and motion vectors, and decoding operations such as the inverse operation between different color formats (YIQ, YUV and RGB) for display purposes.
 DCTs are also commonly used for high-definition television (HDTV) encoder/decoder chips.

-Medical imaging

-In 1972, the engineer from British company EMI Housfield invented the X-ray computed tomography device for head diagnosis, which is what is usually called CT (computer tomography).
-The CT nucleus method is based on the projection of the human head section and is processed by computer to reconstruct the cross-sectional image, which is called image reconstruction.
-In 1975, EMI successfully developed a CT device for the whole body, which obtained a clear tomographic image of various parts of the human body.
-In 1979, this diagnostic technique won the Nobel Prize.
-Digital image processing technology for medical applications was inducted into the Space Foundation Space Technology Hall of Fame in 1994.